Short Stories: April 22, 2009 Issue [#3014]

 Interesting question.
 I have a Bachelor's degree in Psychology, so I analyze them.
 What are their general personality traits?
 Are they optimistic, depressed, cynical, serious, or a prankster?
 And why are they this way?
 Natural temperment or the cumulation of experiences.
 I find this is a good starting point to creating characters.
 And yes,some traits are based on people I know (or knew)!

-Although I personally pick only one item, I have the honor of handing out seven awardicons each month for "Invalid Item" Good eye!
+Although I personally pick only one item, I have the honor of handing out seven awardicons each month for "Invalid ItemOpen in new Window.
+Good eye!

-Adriana Noir
+Adriana Noir Author IconMail Icon

-Amazing newsletter!
-You gave great insight into delving into characters.
+Amazing newsletter! *Thumbsup* You gave great insight into delving into characters.
 Those are truly what make or break a story.
 A month after reading a book, the only things that really sticks with me is what happened to the characters and why!
 If you can make me feel for them and their plight, you've got a fan for life.

-Amazon's Price: $ 13.99
+Amazon's Price: $ 5.99

 To stop receiving this newsletter, click here for your newsletter subscription list.
 Simply uncheck the box next to any newsletter(s) you wish to cancel and then click to "Submit Changes".
 You can edit your subscriptions at any time.

-of this work in any other form is not allowed and does violate its copyright. |
+This printed copy is for your personal use only.
+Reproduction of this work in any other form is not allowed and does violate its copyright.